 Brian Palmeter HRP spokesperson on the death of the gunshot victim

-This also reveals what HRM still does not understand trauma, that it can manifest itself over time.
+RESPONSE:police stop talking This also reveals what HRM still does not understand trauma, that it can manifest itself over time.
 Why are our police so uneducated?
 P'lice do not open your mouth and remove all doubt for the koolaid drinkers and those who believe your false crime rates/ reports.

 ____________